 First, Pitt quarterback Kenny Pickett found Tysir Mack for a 25-yard touchdown pass to put the Panthers up with 47 seconds left.
-Then, on the final drive of the game, Eastern Michigan quarterback Mike Glass III lost his cool, threw a couple of punches, including one that struck an official, and was ejected before the last play on Thursday night.
+Then, on the final drive of the game, Eastern Michigan quarterback Mike Glass III lost his cool, threw a couple of punches, including one that struck an official, and was ejected before the last play that Thursday night.

 The bowl game on ESPN was essentially ruined in a matter of seconds.